alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 ## How optional chaining works

 Thanks to optional chaining, all that code is no longer necessary.
-The way how optional chaining works is simple.
+The way optional chaining works is simple.
 Let's say you use it to access some property.
 If any part before the property you want to access is either `undefined` or `null` it will stop the evaluation and return `undefined`.

 Let me put it this way.
 With optional chaining, JavaScript will always first test any property, that precedes the one you want to access, if it exists.
 If it does exist JavaScript will move to the next property until it reaches the one you want to access.
-If it doesn't exists ti will return `undefined`.
+If it doesn't exist it will return `undefined`.

 ## The syntax

 The syntax of optional chaining is very simple.
 All you have to do is use `?` operator.
-The way to use this operator is to put it between the object and the dot that precedes the property that may not exists.
+The way to use this operator is to put it between the object and the dot that precedes the property that may not exist.
 For example, `myObj.myProp1?.myProp2` will ensure the `myProp1` exists before trying to access `myProp2`.

 ## Solving the problem with optional chaining